harr1424/relay-mailer/README.md

 ```

 ## The form data expected by the server is as follows:
-- name: A string describing the contact's name with a minimum length of 1 and a maximum length of 30
+- name: a string describing the contact's name with a minimum length of 1 and a maximum length of 30
-- country: A string describing the contact's country with a minimum length of 1 and a maximum length of 30
+- country: a string describing the contact's country with a minimum length of 1 and a maximum length of 30
-- email: A string describing the contact's email address that must be a valid email
+- email: a string describing the contact's email address that must be a valid email
-- message: A string representation of the contact's message with a minimum length of 1
+- message: a string representation of the contact's message with a minimum length of 1
-- language: An optional string describing the contact's preferred language
+- language: an optional string describing the contact's preferred language

 ## The server is rate limited to four requests per 24 hours by default
 ```rust